PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

 ```

 !!! warning "The type used in `receive_input` and `send_input` must match"
     For a flow to receive input, the sender must use the same type that the receiver is receiving.
 This means that if the receiver is receiving `GreeterInput`, the sender must send `GreeterInput`.
 If the receiver is receiving `GreeterInput` and the sender sends `str` input that Prefect automatically upgrades to a `RunInput` class, the types won't match, so the receiving flow run won't receive the input.
-However, the input will be waiting if the flow ever calls `receive_input(str)`!
+However, the input will be waiting if the flow ever calls `receive_input(str)`.

-### Keeping track of inputs you've already seen
+### Keep track of inputs you've already seen

 By default, each time you call `receive_input`, you get an iterator that iterates over all known inputs to a specific flow run, starting with the first received.
 The iterator will keep track of your current position as you iterate over it, or you can call `next()` to explicitly get the next input.
-If you're using the iterator in a loop, you should probably assign it to a variable:
+If you're using the iterator in a loop, you should assign it to a variable:

 ```python
 from prefect import flow, get_client